schemaanalyst/schemaanalyst/README.md

 - `simpleGreedy`: Naive greedy test suite reduction technique.
 - `additionalGreedy`: Additional greedy test suite reduction technique (known as "greedy" the literature)
-- `HGS: Greedy method based on the cardinality of coverage sets, originally proposed by Harrold, Gupta, and Soffa.
+- `HGS`: Greedy method based on the cardinality of test coverage sets, originally proposed by Harrold, Gupta, and Soffa.
-- `STICCER`: Technique the both reduces and merges test cases in the test suite
+- `STICCER`: Technique that both reduces and merges test cases in the test suite

 ### Test Data Generation